-To begin with, a copyright and trademark are two different things; governed by two separate departments and two separate laws – so, there are a lot of differences!
+Copyright and trademark are two different things; governed by two separate departments and two separate laws.

 Are signs used to distinguish the goods and services of one trader from those of another trader; a ‘badge of origin’ so we as consumers can tell where a product or service originated.
 A trademark can be a name, image, logo, slogan, colour, smell, sound, shape (or combination of these things) so long as it is capable of distinguishing in this manner.